opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 CascadeClassifier::read
 ---------------------------
-.. cpp:function:: bool CascadeClassifier::read(const FileNode\& node)
+.. cpp:function:: bool CascadeClassifier::read(const FileNode& node)

     Reads a classifier from a FileStorage node.
 The file may contain a new cascade classifier (trained traincascade application) only.